cyberark/ansible-conjur-collection/README.md

 ```

 This example:
-- Registers the host `{{ inventory_hostname }}` with Conjur, adding it into the Conjur policy layer
+- Registers the host `{{ inventory_hostname }}` with Secrets Manager, adding it into the Secrets Manager policy layer
   defined for the provided host factory token.
-- Installs Summon with the Summon Conjur provider for secret retrieval from Conjur.
+- Installs Summon with the summon-conjur provider for secret retrieval from Secrets Manager.

 ### Role Cleanup

 Executing the following playbook will clean up configuration and identity files
 written to the specified remote nodes, as well as uninstalling Summon and the
-Summon Conjur provider:
+summon-conjur provider:
 ```yml
 - hosts: servers
   roles: